A penalized criterion for selecting the number of clusters for K-medians: Simulations

 \subsection{Comparison with Gap Statistic and Silhouette}

 In what follows, we focus on the choice of the number of clusters and compare our results with different methods.
-For this, we generated some basic data sets in three different scenarios (see \cite{fischer2011number}) :\\ \textbf{(S1) A single cluster in dimension $10$ : } We consider 2000 points uniformly distributed over the unit hypercube in dimension 10.\\ \textbf{(S2) 4 clusters in dimension $3$ : } The data are generated by Gaussian mixture centered at $(0, 0, 0)$, $(0, 2, 3)$, $(3, 0, -1)$, and $(-3, -1, 0)$ with variance equal to the identity matrix.
-Each cluster contains 500 data points.\\ \textbf{(S3) 5 clusters in dimension $4$ : } The data are generated by Gaussian mixture centered at $(0, 0, 0, 0)$, $(3, 5, -1, 0)$, $(-5, 0, 0, 0)$, $(1, 1, 6, -2)$ and $(1, -3, -2, 5)$ with variance equal to the identity matrix.
+For this, we generated some basic data sets in three different scenarios (see \cite{fischer2011number}) :\\ \textbf{(S1) $4$ clusters in dimension $3$ : } The data are generated by Gaussian mixture centered at $(0, 0, 0)$, $(0, 2, 3)$, $(3, 0, -1)$, and $(-3, -1, 0)$ with variance equal to the identity matrix.
+Each cluster contains 500 data points.\\ \textbf{(S2) $5$ clusters in dimension $4$ : } The data are generated by Gaussian mixture centered at $(0, 0, 0, 0)$, $(3, 5, -1, 0)$, $(-5, 0, 0, 0)$, $(1, 1, 6, -2)$ and $(1, -3, -2, 5)$ with variance equal to the identity matrix.
+Each cluster contains 500 data points.\\ \textbf{(S3) $3$ clusters in dimension $2$ : } The data are generated by a Student mixture centered at $(0, 0)$, $(0, 6)$ and $(5, 3)$ with 2 degree of freedom.
 Each cluster contains 500 data points.\\

 We applied three different methods for determining the number of clusters : the proposed slope method, Gap Statistic and Silhouette method.
-For each method, we use four clustering algorithms : K-medians ("Online", "Semi-Online", "Offline") and K-means.
+For each method, we use four clustering algorithms : K-medians (“Online”, “Semi-Online”, “Offline”) and K-means.
 For each scenario, we contaminated our data with the law $Z = (Z_1,...,Z_d)$ where $Z_i$ are i.i.d, with $Z_i \sim \mathcal{T}_1$ where $\mathcal{T}_1$ is a Student law with 1 degree of freedom.
-Then, we evaluate our method for the different methods and scenarios by considering: \begin{itemize} \item N : number of times we get the right value of cluster in 50 repeated trials without contaminated data. \item $\bar{k}$ : average of number of clusters obtained over 50 trials without contaminated data. \item $N_{0.1}$ : number of times we get the right value of cluster in 50 repeated trials with $10\%$ of contaminated data. \item $\bar{k}_{0.1}$ : average of number of clusters obtained over 50 trials with $10\%$ of contaminated data. \end{itemize}
+Then, we evaluate our method for the different methods and scenarios by considering: \begin{itemize} \item N : The number of times we get the correct value of cluster in 50 repeated trials without contaminated data. \item $\bar{k}$ : The average of number of clusters obtained over 50 trials without contaminated data. \item $N_{0.1}$ : The number of times we get the correct value of cluster in 50 repeated trials with $10\%$ of contaminated data. \item $\bar{k}_{0.1}$ : The average of number of clusters obtained over 50 trials with $10\%$ of contaminated data. \end{itemize}